rendyanthony/gamepad-tv-remote/README.md

 ## Raspberry Pi Setup

 1. Download and write Raspbian Lite into an SD card.
+Make sure to enable WiFi and SSH.

 2. Add `dtoverlay=dwc2` into `/boot/config.txt`.